pivotal/docs-tap/tap-gui/configurator/about.hbs.md

 # Overview of Configurator

-The Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) Configurator tool enables you to add functions (plug-ins) to Tanzu Developer Portal, turning it into a customized portal.
+The Tanzu Developer Portal Configurator tool enables you to add functions (plug-ins) to Tanzu Developer Portal, turning it into a customized portal.

 > **Note** The Configurator tool is in beta as of this release.
 Do not use in a production environment.